 Scholarships & work placements

-Scholarships & work placements provide access to a first-class education and paid placement and employment opportunities for outstanding students of many academic disciplines who may not otherwise be able to afford these life-changing experiences.
+Scholarships and work placements provide access to a first-class education, and paid placement and employment opportunities for outstanding students of many academic disciplines who may not otherwise be able to afford these life-changing experiences.

 The funding landscape for students has changed drastically in recent years.
 We recognise that taking on huge debts to fund higher education can be daunting for many young people and their families.
 Also, the graduate job market is increasingly challenging and oversubscribed.
 Often unpaid work experience through placements and internships are required in order to secure paid positions.
 For many graduates this is unaffordable and puts them at a disadvantage at the start of their careers.